philipperemy/japanese-words-to-vectors/README.md

 ### Tokenize the text

 Tokenizing means separating the full text into words by using spaces as delimiters.
+Two approaches are available here:

+#### TinySegmenter3 (easy but less accurate in the tokenization phase)

 For this, we use a library called [TinySegmenter3](https://pypi.python.org/pypi/tinysegmenter3/0.1.0) which is able to tokenize japanese corpus with more than 95 percent accuracy (source: http://lilyx.net/tinysegmenter-in-python/).

 The output is `JA_WIKI_TEXT_TOKENS_FILENAME`.
 It looks like this:
 `trebuchet   ms   フォント   アンパサンド   と は   を 意味 する`

+#### MeCab (advanced but very accurate)

 ### Infer the vectors
 Finally, the [Gensim](https://radimrehurek.com/gensim/) library is used to perform the word2vec algorithm with the parameters: